matteobusi/incremental-mincaml/README.md

 The `src/` directory defines:

-     annotast.ml          <-- the annotated abstrac syntax tree TypingCache.ml             <-- the TypingCache for incremental type checking incrementaltyping.ml <-- the actual incremental type checker obtained according to the method in [1] typing.ml            <-- the original type checking algorithm
+     annotast.ml          <-- the annotated abstrac syntax tree cache.ml             <-- the TypingCache for incremental type checking incremental.ml <-- the actual incremental type checker obtained according to the method in [1] typing.ml            <-- the original type checking algorithm

 ## Known issues (to solve in future versions) #